Staircase garland – How to decorate your stairs for Christmas!

 Next, take one of the small tails that was leftover from the bow and wrap it down and in between the long strands of ribbon and then up through the middle of the bow.
 This will leave the front part looking very pretty and finished!

-Then, tie the two small tails on the back of the bow to secure everything in place and then fluff everything out.
+Then, tie the two small tails on the back of the bow to secure everything in place.
+Be sure to fluff everything out when you’re done.

-Lastly, it’s time to attach our bows to our banisters.
 I’ve attached all three of mine to the posts on my staircase.
-It also works out to be the start, middle, and end of my garland.
+You can also put one at the start, middle, and end of your garland.